 - We offer email notifications if you register.
 Registration is provided by means of a double-opt-in.
 Thus, you will receive an email containing a link by which you can confirm that you are the owner of the email address and wish to register.
 You can unsubscribe from our email notifications by opting out via the link provided in each notification email that will direct you to the notifications preference page.
 The legal basis for this processing is Article 6 sec.
 1 sent.
 1 lit. a GDPR.
 Your email address will be retained as long as you subscribe to our newsletters or until you request the removal of your email address.

-We use Onetrust, a service provided by OneTrust LLC, Dixon House, 1 Lloyd's Avenue, London, EC3N 3DQ (“Onetrust”).
-We use Onetrust solutions to provide information about the cookies and other tracking technology used on our website and to manage user preferences on that behalf.
+On this website we use a Consent Management Platform ("CMP") developed by Springer Nature to provide information about the cookies and other tracking technology used on our website and to manage user preferences on that behalf.

 This allows us to identify if the cookie banner is displayed, which choices you made and how to act upon those choices (Opt-in or Opt-out of cookie categories).
-These cookies are necessary for the website to function and cannot be switched off in our systems.
-They are usually only set in response to actions made by you which amount to a request for solutions, such as setting your privacy preferences.
-To review your current settings please go to https://link.springer.com/cookiepolicy.
+This cookie is necessary for the website to function and cannot be switched off in our systems.
+This is usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences.
+Please click here to review your current settings.
 These cookies do not store any personally identifiable information.

 General tracking information